linebender/linebender.github.io/content/blog/2025-03-28-towards-fearless-simd.md

 My main goal in putting these prototypes forward, as well as writing these blog posts, is to spark conversation on how best to support SIMD programming in Rust.
 If done well, it is a great opportunity for the language, and fits in with its focus on performance and portability.

-As we build out the Vello hybrid CPU/GPU renderer (TODO best link?), performance of the CPU components will rely heavily on SIMD, so we need to invest in writing a lot of SIMD code.
+As we build out the [Vello hybrid CPU/GPU renderer], performance of the CPU components will rely heavily on SIMD, so we need to invest in writing a lot of SIMD code.
 The most conservative approach would be hand-writing unsafe intrinsics-based code for all targets, but that's a lot of work and the use of unsafe is unappealing.
 I'd love for the Rust ecosystem can come together and build good infrastructure, competitive with Highway.
 For now, I think it's time to carefully consider the design space and try to come to consensus on what that should look like.